randomparity/docker-transmission/README.md

  * /config
  * /download

-`transmission-daemon` runs as `root`, with the HTTP RPC interface listening on TCP port `9091`, and the BitTorrent transfer port listening on TCP & UDP `51413`.
-The HTTP RPC interface is configured to not use authentication, and allows connections from all private IP ranges:
+`transmission-daemon` runs as `root` to avoid permission issues when accessing the NAS running under the normal `debian-transmission` user account.
+The HTTP RPC interface is listening on TCP port `9091` and the BitTorrent transfer port is listening on TCP & UDP port `51413`.
+The HTTP RPC interface is configured without authentication and allows connections from all private IP ranges:

  * `127.0.0.0/8`
  * `10.0.0.0/8`